juriad/advent2022/README.md

 I am not entirely satisfied with the solution of the second task.
 It feels too brute-forcey - I wished for something more clever than just flooding the 3D array.

+## Day 19 - Unison

+Unison has a nice concept of separating names from the actual code which makes it suitable for distributed setups.
+The documentation is good, the standard library as well.
+The online UI could be faster but it is easy to run one locally.

+What a ride this was.
+Describing the domain was easy, writing the DFS search was also.
+But the program was slow; some estimates were in days of runtime than minutes.
+Lots of optimizations (and hard-coding constants) made it work.
+It is still slow; the second task alone takes 217 minutes.

 # Lists

 ## Language pool